Gmina Biała, Opole Voivodeship

 Gmina Biała (Gemeinde Zülz) is an urban-rural gmina (administrative district) in Prudnik County, Opole Voivodeship, in Upper Silesia in southern Poland.
-Its seat is the town of Biała, which lies approximately 11 km north-east of Prudnik and 36 km south-west of the regional capital Opole.
+Its seat is the town of Biała, which lies approximately 11 km northeast of Prudnik and 36 km southwest of the regional capital Opole.

-The gmina covers an area of 195.82 km2, and as of 2019 its total population is 10,586.
-Since 2006, in addition to the official Polish language, German has also been recognized as an additional secondary language.
+The gmina covers an area of 195.82 km2, and as of 2019 its total population was 10,586.
+Since 2006, in addition to the official Polish language, German has been recognized as an additional secondary language.

 Villages

 Apart from the town of Biała, Gmina Biała contains the villages and settlements of: